Reading List Service

 Please share them with us so that we can review them.
 We need to ensure materials are machine-readable to support accessibility requirements.
 We also need to ensure the University is complying with copyright legislation and licensing restrictions.

-- 13. My courses rely on students being able to access printed items within the Library collections.
-How can they do this if the Library is closed?
+- 16. My courses rely on students being able to access printed items within the Library collections.
+How can they do this?